ynput/ayon-documentation/website/docs/addon_maya_ornatrix_admin.md

 ### Validators

-Currently, we provide content validation for the two Orantrix product types.
+Currently, we provide content validation for the two Ornatrix product types.
+Both validators ensure only Ornatrix-related nodes are included.
 You can enable these validations, set them as optional to let artists skip them when publishing, or deactivate them if needed.

 - `ayon+settings://maya/publish/ValidateOrnatrixRigContent`